 53% of mobile visitors abandon a website that takes more than 3 seconds to load according to a Google study published in September 2016.
 Page loading time is also one of the ranking factors Google uses to determine which content will show on top of their search results.

-Now you have an overview of the current performance of your WordPress blog.
+Now you have an overview of the current performance of your WordPress site.
 The Google study that I mentioned earlier found that the average mobile site took 19 seconds to load.
 Any load time below 3 seconds is excellent in my book.

-Monitor your blog server uptime/downtime
+Monitor your server uptime/downtime

-Keep an eye on the uptime of your blog’s server.
-Uptime basically tells you what percentage of time your blog is up and available for visitors.
+Keep an eye on the uptime of your web server.
+Uptime basically tells you what percentage of time your site is up and available for visitors.
 The more reliable your webhost is, the more uptime you will have and your downtime will be minimal if any at all.
 WordPress runs Jetpack plugin which allows you to activate a “Monitor” add-on that constantly checks your server and notifies you in the case of a downtime.

 Check the speed impact of the WordPress plugins that you use

-Measure the impact each plugin has on the blog loading time.
+Measure the impact each plugin has on the loading time.
 There’s a plugin for that: P3 Plugin Performance Profiler.
 After analysing you should consider removing any of the plugins that slow you down.
 Alternatively, you can consider more “light” options that can replace the feature of a plugin that slows you down.